alvaromc317/asgl/README.md

 error = np.mean(error, axis=1)
 ```

-For a full review on the capabilities of these package we suggest accessing the  user_guide notebook provided in the [GitHub repository](https://github.com/alvaromc317/asgl)
+For a full review on the capabilities of these package we suggest accessing the  user_guide notebook provided in the [GitHub repository](https://github.com/alvaromc317/asgl).
+Additionally, you can find more [here](https://towardsdatascience.com/sparse-group-lasso-in-python-255e379ab892) and [here](https://towardsdatascience.com/an-adaptive-lasso-63afca54b80d).

 ### Citing
 ___